 What I Actually Did

 Set the storage account default tier to Cool.
 This is the quick win.
-Since append blobs inherit the account-level default tier, your logs are at least billed at Cool rates from the moment they land, rather than sitting in HOT for years.
+Since append blobs inherit the account-level default tier, your logs are at least billed at Cool rates from the moment they land rather than sitting in HOT for years.
 Use a dedicated storage account for logs so this doesn’t affect other workloads.

 Deploy a nightly Container App Job with VNet integration.
 The job runs a script that enumerates append blobs in the storage account, copies each one as a block blob (server-side copy via AzCopy), and deletes the original append blob.
 Because the storage account is private, the Container App Job needs to be integrated into the same VNet and access the storage account via its private endpoint.